pulumi/provider-version-action/README.md

 This action supports 3 build scenarios:

 1. Pushing a version tag beginning with "v" (e.g. `v1.2.3`).
-The version from the tag will be used e.g. `1.2.3`
+The exact version from the tag will be used e.g. `1.2.3`.
+This is not affected by the `major-version` input.
 2. Pushing to a main branch.
 An alpha version will be generated e.g. `1.2.3-alpha.1577836800`
 3. Building a pull request.
 An alpha version will be generated, with a shorthash suffix e.g. `1.2.3-alpha.1577836800+699a10d`

-### Major Versions
+### Implicit Major Versions

-When we're wanting to build for a different major version from the last release, we can do this using three methods:
+If we've not specified an explicit major version input, when we're wanting to build for a different major version from the last release, we can do this using three methods:

 1. Use a version branch containing just the major version number e.g. (`v1` or `v7`).
 Pushing to this branch, or opening a pull request with this branch as the "base" will use this major version.
 2. Name the branch with prefix `upgrade-` and suffix `-major` (e.g. `upgrade-aws-to-v2.0.0-major`).
 This will cause the version number to be incremented by a major increment instead of a minor increment.